-- 5.5.
-Assistant practitioner roles have been successfully introduced in some aspects of radiography, e.g. mammography and to a limited extent in other modalities.
+- 5.5 Assistant practitioner roles have been successfully introduced in some aspects of radiography, e.g. mammography and to a limited extent in other modalities.
 However, only around half of trusts use assistant practitioners in radiography.
 Imaging is a popular career within healthcare, but career pathways from apprenticeships upwards are poorly developed and educational institutions are not always reimbursed sufficiently to encourage them to deliver courses.
-Work is ongoing to support local systems to utilise the apprenticeship levy more effectively. - 5.6.
-Expansion of the imaging workforce combined with a major drive to change ways of working will be vital in meeting the increasing demand, but will be very challenging to achieve. - 5.7.
-Actions will be needed on multiple fronts and by several organisations, including NHS England and NHS Improvement, Health Education England (HEE), NHS Digital and higher education institutions and professional bodies. - 5.8.
-Actions required include expansion of: - training numbers for radiologists - training places for radiographers - physicist posts - assistant practitioner radiographer posts - administrative and supporting roles with opportunities to progress to imaging roles - international recruitment of radiologists and radiographers when possible. - 5.9.
-Alongside expansion, other initiatives are also urgently needed, including: - development of new ways of working, with a different balance of practitioners taking on different parts of the work (e.g. for acquisition of CT and MRI scans) - training for advanced practitioner radiographers to take on reporting of images with appropriate back filling of existing workloads - provision of imaging simulators to facilitate training of different staff groups - support for existing staff to take on additional responsibilities (e.g. micro credentialing) - recognition of sonographers as a regulated profession - full development of imaging networks with the connectivity to enable image sharing and flexible working, i.e. home reporting by radiologists/radiographers - introduction of artificial intelligence (AI) to support reporting as soon as it has been properly evaluated in different areas of imaging (e.g. screening mammography), thereby reducing radiologist/radiographer reporting time.
+Work is ongoing to support local systems to utilise the apprenticeship levy more effectively. - 5.6 Expansion of the imaging workforce combined with a major drive to change ways of working will be vital in meeting the increasing demand, but will be very challenging to achieve. - 5.7 Actions will be needed on multiple fronts and by several organisations, including NHS England and NHS Improvement, Health Education England (HEE), NHS Digital and higher education institutions and professional bodies. - 5.8 Actions required include expansion of: - training numbers for radiologists - training places for radiographers - physicist posts - assistant practitioner radiographer posts - administrative and supporting roles with opportunities to progress to imaging roles - international recruitment of radiologists and radiographers when possible.

-- 5.10.
-The overall estimated additional workforce requirements over five years (Table 4) are based on: - numbers of additional images (of different types) - staffing requirements to acquire these images (mainly radiographers and assistant practitioners) - staffing to maintain the new equipment (physicists) - staff to report the images (mainly radiologists with some advanced practice radiographers).
+- 5.9 Alongside expansion, other initiatives are also urgently needed, including: - development of new ways of working, with a different balance of practitioners taking on different parts of the work (e.g. for acquisition of CT and MRI scans) - training for advanced practitioner radiographers to take on reporting of images with appropriate back filling of existing workloads - provision of imaging simulators to facilitate training of different staff groups - support for existing staff to take on additional responsibilities (e.g. micro credentialing) - recognition of sonographers as a regulated profession - review the requirements for nuclear medicine technicians and the potential for this group to be recognised as a regulated profession - full development of imaging networks with the connectivity to enable image sharing and flexible working, i.e. home reporting by radiologists/radiographers - introduction of artificial intelligence (AI) to support reporting as soon as it has been properly evaluated in different areas of imaging (e.g. screening mammography), thereby reducing radiologist/radiographer reporting time. - 5.10 The overall estimated additional workforce requirements over five years (Table 4) are based on: - numbers of additional images (of different types) - staffing requirements to acquire these images (mainly radiographers and assistant practitioners) - staffing to provide advice on radiation safety and other issues (physicists) and to maintain the new equipment (technicians) - staff to report the images (mainly radiologists with some advanced practice radiographers).